ortus-docs/testbox-docs/getting-started/testbox-xunit-primer/test-and-suite-labels.md

 # Test and Suite Labels

 Tests and suites can be tagged with TestBox labels.
-Labels allows you to further categorize different tests or suites so that when a runner executes with labels attached, only those tests and suites will be executed, the rest will be skipped.
+Labels allow you to further categorize different tests or suites so that when a runner executes with labels attached, only those tests and suites will be executed; the rest will be skipped.
 Labels can be applied globally to the component declaration of the test bundle suite or granularly at the test method declaration.

 ```javascript
 component displayName="TestBox xUnit suite" labels="railo,stg,dev"{